sebasvila/fif/content/posts/klaiber-ws2-user-manual-and-catalogs/index.en.md

 draft: false
 slug: "klaiber-ws2-user-manual-and-catalogs"
 tags:
-- Klaiber WS2
+  - machine.klaiber-ws2
 categories:
-- library
+  - documentation and drawings
 ---
 I found somewhere the user manual of the Klaiber WS2 and some brochures.
 Here they are: